Releases on GitHub Actions

 release_channel: prod # e.g. staging, prod, staging-eu

-# do actual release
+# do actual deployment

 # for example

-- name: Release code
+- name: deploy code

 shell: bash